-The Houston Exploration Co. is selling all of its Gulf of Mexico assets to become a pure onshore U.S. natural gas producer, the company said last week.
-Year-end 2004 offshore reserves totaled 291 Bcfe, or 37% of the company's total proved reserves, and in the third quarter, the shallow water holdings' average daily production was 123 MMcfe/d.
+The Houston Exploration Co. said Tuesday it will sell all of its Gulf of Mexico assets to become a pure onshore U.S. natural gas producer.
+Year-end 2004 offshore reserves totaled 291 Bcfe, or 37% of the company’s total proved reserves, and in the third quarter, the shallow water holdings’ average daily production was 123 MMcfe/d.

 At the end of 2004, 94% of the company’s proved reserves were natural gas, of which 63% were classified as proved developed.
 Onshore, the producer’s operations are focused in South Texas and the Arkoma Basin, which together hold about 58% of the total proved reserves, and in the Rocky Mountains, which Houston Exploration entered in 2003.

 Historically, Houston Exploration’s offshore drilling program has been a combination of developmental and exploratory drilling, with a focus on deep-shelf exploration.
 To date, the company is six-for-12 when drilling these high-impact exploration targets, three of which have been successfully drilled in 2005.
 A data room will be opened to qualified bidders in January 2006, and the transaction expected to close by the end of 1Q2006.
 Wachovia Securities is acting as its financial adviser.

 “For several years we have been building our onshore business and are now beginning more significant strategic moves to transform Houston Exploration,” said CEO Bill Hargett.
 “We are taking advantage of the current favorable market conditions for offshore properties in order to monetize the Gulf and focus our people and capital on longer-lived opportunities in the Lower 48.”